Mongosaurusrex/mit-6.431x/README.md

 There is a folder for each unit of the course, divided into several subsections:
 - Notes: notes on the topic of the course.
 Mainly from the lectures
 - Formulas: important formulas for each unit
-- Exercises: exercises from this unit with their respective solutions

 ## Commit format:
 ````bash